 2. Rinse 1 cup basmati rice 3 to 4 times in water.

-7. Fry till they get fragrant.
+7. Fry on low heat till the spices turn fragrant.

-8. Add 1 medium-sized sliced onion.
+8. Add 1 medium-sized sliced onion – about ½ cup sliced onions.

-10. Now add ½ teaspoon sugar.
+10. Now, add ½ teaspoon sugar.

-13. When the onions have got browned, you can quickly remove some onions for garnishing.
-They will have a sweet taste and will be a little sticky due to the caramelization of sugar.
+They will have a sweet taste and will be a little sticky due to the caramelization of the sugar as well.

-14. Add the soaked basmati rice.
+14. Add the drained basmati rice.

 15. Gently stir.

-16. Pour 2 cups water or as required.
+16. Pour 1.5 to 2 cups water or as required.

 17. Stir and mix well.

-18. Add salt as required and stir.
+18. Add salt as required and stir to mix.

-21. If the water is all absorbed and the rice is not cooked completely, then add a few tablespoons of water.
+21. If the water is all absorbed and the rice is not cooked completely, then add a few tablespoons of hot water.

-More Rice recipes
+More Rice Recipes To Try!

-Please be sure to rate this recipe in the recipe card below if you have made it.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 Parsi Brown Rice